 - Work in silence so that you can hear the items.
 No thanks.
 I like working with music or podcasts to make the tasks enjoyable.
 You know which items bring you joy without much thought.
 Getting rid of the guilt to let them go is the hardest part, but once you’re past that, your hands do the work automatically.

 - Working in categories, when 90% of the home falls into “komono.”
 What about linens?
 Collections?
 Hoards for your shop?
 Craft supplies?
 And besides, I want each room done 100% before I move on to the next.

 Thoughts For the Future

 So it’s up to me to design a new system that will work for us.
-First step, lose the bench.
+The first step, lose the bench.
 Also, this area *should* spark joy.
 But it also needs to function for the people who live here.

-Final Thoughts: Is the KonMari process worth is so far?
+Final Thoughts: Is the KonMari process worth it so far?

 Best of all, I have clarity in how I want my home to feel and function.
 This makes it easier to move forward to create a home that I love.

 Don’t forget to download that free KonMari checklist!

 - How to Organize Craft Supplies